scality/eve/doc/source/overview.rst

 Eve is a builder that can run arbitrary pipelines on commits of a Git repository.
 It is constructed as a software layer above Buildbot.
-It enriches Buildbot’s feature set to fit Scality's needs.
+It enriches Buildbot’s features set to fit Scality's needs.
 Currently, Eve is able to spawn openstack workers, docker workers and kubernetes workers.

 Today, Eve is managing an infrastructure build around Kubernetes with peaks